AkibDa/Sentinel-Backend/README.md

 ## 💀 Notes

-* bcrypt limit: 72 chars
+* bcrypt limit: 72 characters
 * Use URL-safe DB credentials
-* Use Supabase Session Pooler if needed
+* Prefer Supabase Session Pooler for production

 ---

 ## 👨‍💻 Author

-Built as part of a hackathon project – **Sentinel AI**
+Built as part of a hackathon project — **Sentinel AI**

 ---